AlirezaKhandan/Predicting-Diabetes-Using-Artificial-Neural-Networks/README.md

 [Google Colab](https://colab.research.google.com/drive/1qW6D6Fp0OppmyAIib3gppQWsCRmWHmJc?usp=sharing)

 you just need to upload the dataset, using the folder icon on the side bar.
 (You don't need to place it into the data sample folder)

+OR you can upload the files provided on my Github to your Google Colab.